 |Can I use tethering or personal hotspot with unlimited data on EE?||

 Yes.
 You can use tethering and personal hotspot with unlimited data on EE.
 However, as per EE’s terms and conditions, this is limited to a maximum of 12 devices on a regular basis.
 Using tethering or personal hotspot on more than 12 devices would be considered by EE to be “non-personal use”.

 |Is there a fair usage limit for unlimited data on EE?||

 Yes.
-There’s a fair usage limit of 1,000GB per month (1TB) on all of EE’s unlimited data plans.
+There’s a fair usage limit of 600GB per month on all of EE’s unlimited data plans.
 Customers who exceed this fair usage limit may see their download speeds being reduced, or may be moved onto a business price plan.